-845 A SURVEY OF BRITISH LITERATURE II

-0.5 credits/ Spring Semester Only
+845 ENGLISH 12: A SURVEY OF BRITISH LITERATURE II 0.5 credit/ Spring Semester Only Grade 12 (REQUIRED FOR ALL SENIORS WHO ARE NOT ENROLLED in 895 or 880)

-Grade 11 (Elective Only), Grade 12 (Alternate or Elective) Prerequisite: Completion of 823
+Prerequisite: Successful completion of 843.

 This course satisfies the requirement for 2nd semester senior English, and is an elective for juniors.
 This course continues the study of British Literature, beginning with the Late Renaissance and ending with the Victorian Period.
 Some of the writers studied include John Donne, Daniel Defoe, Jonathan Swift, the Romantic poets, and Charles Dickens.
 While the coursework continues to analyze the impact of specific word choices on meaning and tone, including words with multiple meanings, and to analyze different points of view and interpretations, students will also organize complex ideas, concepts, and information so that each new element builds on that which precedes it to create a unified whole.
 Students will continue to expand their knowledge and use of vocabulary, English conventions, and note-taking through various essays and research projects.